Christian Ehring

-Christian Ehring (born 18 September 1972 in Duisburg) is a German comedian and author.
+Christian Ehring (born 18 September 1972) is a German television presenter, kabarett artist, and author.

 Life

 Ehring works as a comedian at German theatres, and has appeared on a variety of television programs broadcast by German outlets.
+Since 2011 he has been the presenter of political satire show extra 3 on public broadcasting in Germany.
 He has written several books.
 He lives in Düsseldorf, and has two children.